What is a merchant number and why do you need one?

 Failing all of the above - you could always go straight to your provider.

-Give them a call and they should be able to tell you your merchant number there and then.
+Give them a call and they should be able to tell you your merchant number there

 There is one particular issue that you should protect your merchant ID from - and that’s chargebacks.